FeatureBaseDB/featurebase-docs/docs/cloud/cloud-org/cloud-org-billing.md

 nav_order: 5
 ---

-# How do I manage database payments for my organization?
+# How do I manage payments and billing for my organization?
 {: .no_toc }
+Learn how to manage payments and invoices for before and after your trial expires.

 {% include page-toc.md %}